-- Preheat oven to 400 degrees and line a shallow baking pan with foil.
+- Preheat your oven to 400 degrees and line a shallow baking pan with foil.

 - Rinse pork chops and shake to dry.
 You want to leave just a little dampness on the chops.

-- Sprinkle the pork chops on both sides with garlic salt, black pepper, and red pepper.
-Rub the seasonings into the meat.
-Shake the seasoned chops in flour.
-Set the chops on a plate to rest.
+- Sprinkle the chops on both sides with garlic salt, black pepper, and red pepper.
+Rub the seasonings into the meat, then shake the seasoned chops in flour.
+Set them on a plate to rest.

-- Pour the melted butter in the baking pan and tilt the pan to make sure the entire cooking surface is coated with melted butter.
+- Pour the melted butter in the baking pan and tilt the pan to make sure the entire cooking surface is coated.